5 Self Drive Holidays in Canada

 Arguably the highlight for many visitors exploring Canada by car is the journey through Banff and Jasper.
 Start the trip by exploring the lively town of Banff before setting off for Jasper National Park, taking in views of Lake Louise and the glistening Icefields Parkway.

-Enjoy an adrenaline-pumping Ice Explorer ride on the Athabasca Glacier before bedding down, ready to explore Jasper the next day.
+Enjoy an adrenaline-pumping Ice Explorer ride on an Athabasca Glacier guided hike, before bedding down ready to explore Jasper the next day.
 This national park is a jewel in Canada’s crown, which is renowned for its colourful lakes, snow-capped peaks and crystal clear rivers.

 En route to the next stop, Whistler, visitors can search for gold, following the Gold Rush Trail and learning all about the history of gold mining and panning in Canada.